 Bundy waived the right to a trial by jury and instead chose to leave his fate in the hands of the judge who found the defendant guilty of kidnapping and assault.
 The verdict was followed by a prison sentence to last from one to fifteen years.

-The second issue of True Crime Magazine features a second part of this exclusive story.
-Read more about Bundy’s escapes, shoplifting, credit card frauds, twisted obsessions, as well as the final verdict of his clumsy, careless misdeeds by claiming our back to school discount.
+The second issue of True Crime Magazine features a second part of this exclusive story, going deep into Bundy’s escapes, shoplifting, credit card frauds, twisted obsessions, as well as the final verdict of his clumsy, careless misdeeds.